martrip/single-cell_classification/README.md

 ## 3. Methodology

 ### Part 1: Data Conversion <br>
-RDS data is converted to h5ad data (AnnData) format so that it can be used and transformed to csv file by Python. <br>
+RDS data is converted to h5ad data (AnnData) format so that it can be used and transformed into a csv file by Python. <br>

 **File needed:** <br>
 convert_rds_to_h5Seurat.R